Good stuff

 Let’s talk electric numbers.

 You can realistically lop a bit of range off that for real world driving: we reckon around 3.3/3.4mi/kWh is achievable.
-That means just under 300 miles from the smaller battery and just over 350 miles from the bigger battery.
+That means around 250 miles from the smaller battery and around 330 miles from the bigger battery.
 More than enough for most.

 Can you fit seven people in?

-One of the perks of the e-5008’s nifty packaging is that you can actually fit grownups right in the back of the car, but they won’t be comfortable for too long.
-So the Peugeot is useful for cramming everyone in for short runs, but kids will be fine back there.
+One of the perks of the e-5008’s nifty packaging is that you can actually fit grownups right in the back of the car, and the middle row slides to offer more legroom for anyone sat back there too.
+We doubt you’d want to spend hours there, so it’s mostly useful for cramming everyone in for short runs, but kids will be fine back there.

 You still get a decent slug of space with all the seats up – there’s 350 litres of bootspace at your disposal (a massive 916 litres with the third row folded down and 2,232 with all of the seats flat) and one of those fake floors that helps create a flat load space and gives you some space underneath to squirrel things away.